jlbradley1844/jlbradley1844.github.io/_drafts/how-to-bahai.md

 >   In this station the self is not rejected but beloved; it
 >   is regarded with favour and is not to be shunned.

-This is a bit obscure, but most Baha'i scholars have interpreted this as referring to those who find God through their own dedication to self-mastery and virtuous conduct, and dedication to His laws.
+This passage is going to be very obscure to almost all of you.
+Baha'u'llah wrote this for a very particular sort of religiously-minded readers (in this case, the Sufi mystics of the nineteenth century) but most Baha'i scholars have interpreted this as referring to those who find God through their own dedication to self-mastery and virtuous conduct and adherance to a code of conduct.
 Again, "just tell me what to do."
-Baha'u'llah wrote this for very religiously-minded readers (in this case, a Sufi mystic)

 So for those of you who care not a whit about spirituality, I'll tell you what I know.
 How to "Do Baha'i" without actually being Baha'i.
 Happy Baha'ing!